"

 5.1.3 Inclusive Course Design

-To further help you implement inclusive teaching, the article titled Inclusive Teaching and Course Design by Gamrat (2020, February 6) (an Instructional Designer) provides 16 steps that faculty can take to make sure of diversity, equity and inclusion (DEI) in their classes.
+Gamrat’s (2020) Inclusive Teaching and Course Design provides 16 steps faculty can take to support diversity, equity and inclusion (DEI) in their classes.
 Figure 5-1 lists each step.
-You can reflect on whether you have taken some or all the steps in your online courses or on-campus courses.
+Reflect on how you can take these steps in your online or on-campus courses:

 Figure 5-2 describes 16 steps for implementing inclusive teaching and course design